treanus/KUL_Linux_Installation/README.md

 1/ Install win11, perform all updates
 2/ Install nvidia-cuda: follow https://docs.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl
-3/ Open powershell as administrator and exe: wls --install & reboot
+3/ Open powershell as administrator and exe: wls --install & reboot 4/ after reboot you will be asked to setup the user/passwd 5/ go from above